drtoful/jumpi/README.md

 string.
 Lastly you will need to define a 'role' that defines, which user(s) can access which target(s).

+#### User Configuration

+Users can access individual configuration for their users under a special target (see **Connect**) `config:<configuration>`.
+Note, that this target is subject to the defined roles.
+So you will need to allow users to access configuration endpoints.

 ### Connect

 After you have defined at least one secret, target, user and role you can connect to any of your